 A few months after its launch, Senator Chuck Schumer called for a federal investigation into Silk Road.
 It was permeated by the schemes of corrupt federal agents and by a power struggle among competing law enforcement agencies that derailed the investigation.

 At trial, all mention of the corruption was hidden from the jury, as well as evidence that multiple people operated the “DPR” accounts.
 After trial, it was discovered that someone using the DPR account logged into the Silk Road forum seven weeks after Ross was imprisoned.
-It was also later discovered that evidence had been tampered with before trial, ostensibly by a corrupt government agent.
+It was also later discovered that evidence used against Ross had been tampered with before trial, ostensibly by a corrupt government agent.